-- 1. The helicopter must be operated using pressure and release methods to herd the animals in a desired direction and shall not repeatedly evoke erratic behavior in the WH&B's causing injury or exhaustion.
-Animals must not be pursued to a point of exhaustion; the on-site veterinarian must examine WH&B's for signs of exhaustion. - 2.
-The rate of movement and distance the animals travel must not exceed limitations set by the LCOR/COR/PI who will consider terrain, physical barriers, access limitations, weather, condition of the animals, urgency of the operation (animals facing drought, starvation, fire, etc.) and other factors. - 3.
+b.
+The rate of movement and distance the animals travel must not exceed limitations set by the LCOR/COR/PI who will consider terrain, physical barriers, access limitations, weather, condition of the animals, urgency of the operation (animals facing drought, starvation, fire, etc.) and other factors.

+i.
 WH&B's that are weak or debilitated must be identified by BLM staff or the contractors.
-Appropriate gather and handling methods shall be used according to the direction of the LCOR/COR/PI as defined in this contract. - a.
-The appropriate herding distance and rate of movement must be determined the LCOR/COR/PI on a case-by-case basis considering the weakest or smallest animal in the group (e.g., foals, pregnant mares, or horses that are weakened by body condition, age, or poor health) and the range and environmental conditions present. - b.
+Appropriate gather and handling methods shall be used according to the direction of the LCOR/COR/PI as defined in this contract.

+ii.
+The appropriate herding distance and rate of movement must be determined the LCOR/COR/PI on a case-by-case basis considering the weakest or smallest animal in the group (e.g., foals, pregnant mares, or horses that are weakened by body condition, age, or poor health) and the range and environmental conditions present.

+iii.
 Rate of movement and distance travelled must not result in exhaustion at the trap site, unless the exhausted animals were already in a severely compromised condition prior to the gather.
 Where compromised animals cannot be left on the range or where doing so would only serve to prolong their suffering, the LCOR/COR/PI will determine if euthanasia will be performed in accordance with BLM policy.

-- 4. WH&B's must not be pursued repeatedly by the helicopter such that the rate of movement and distance travelled exceeds the limitation set by the LCOR/COR/PI.
-Abandoning the pursuit or alternative capture methods may be considered by the LCOR/COR/PI in these cases. - 5.
-The helicopter is prohibited from coming into physical contact with any WH&B regardless of whether the contact is accidental or deliberate. - 6.
+c.
+WH&B's must not be pursued repeatedly by the helicopter such that the rate of movement and distance travelled exceeds the limitation set by the LCOR/COR/PI.
+Abandoning the pursuit or alternative capture methods may be considered by the LCOR/COR/PI in these cases.

+d.
+The helicopter is prohibited from coming into physical contact with any WH&B regardless of whether the contact is accidental or deliberate.

+e.
 WH&B's may escape or evade the gather site while being moved by the helicopter.
 If there are mare/dependent foal pairs in a group being brought to a trap and half of an identified pair is thought to have evaded capture, multiple attempts by helicopter may be used to bring the missing half of the pair to the trap or to facilitate capture by roping.
-In these instances, animal condition and fatigue will be evaluated by the LCOR/COR/PI or on-site veterinarian on a case-by-case basis to determine the number of attempts that can be made to capture an animal. - 7.
+In these instances, animal condition and fatigue will be evaluated by the LCOR/COR/PI or on-site veterinarian on a case-by-case basis to determine the number of attempts that can be made to capture an animal.

+f.
 Horse captures must not be conducted when ambient temperature at the trap site is below 10°F or above 95°F without approval of the LCOR/COR/PI.
 Burro captures must not be conducted when ambient temperature is below 10°F or above 100°F without approval of the LCOR/COR/PI.
-The LCOR/COR/PI will not approve captures when the ambient temperature exceeds 105 °F. - 8.
+The LCOR/COR/PI will not approve captures when the ambient temperature exceeds 105 °F.

+g.
 The contractor shall assure that dependent foals shall not be left behind.
-Any animals identified as such will be recovered as a priority in completing the gather. - 9.
+Any animals identified as such will be recovered as a priority in completing the gather.

+h.
 Any adult horse or burro that cannot make it to the trap due to physical limitations shall be identified to the LCOR/COR/PI by the pilot or contractor immediately.
 An inspection of the animal will be made to determine the problem and the LCOR/COR/PI and/or veterinarian will decide if that animal needs to be humanely euthanized.